Battle of Jersey

-The Battle of Jersey took place on 6 January 1781 when French forces during the American Revolutionary War unsuccessfully invaded the British-ruled island of Jersey to remove the threat it posed to French and American shipping.
-Jersey provided a base for British privateers, and France was engaged in the war as an ally of the newly created United States.
+The Battle of Jersey took place on 6 January 1781 when French forces during the Anglo-French War (1778–1783) and the American Revolutionary War unsuccessfully invaded the British-ruled island of Jersey to remove the threat it posed to French and American shipping.
+Jersey provided a base for British privateers.

 The French expedition was defeated, losing nearly half its force, including its commander, Baron Philippe de Rullecourt, who died of wounds sustained in the fighting.
-The battle is often remembered for the death of the British commander, Major Peirson, and a painting based on his final moments by John Singleton Copley.
+The battle is often remembered for the death of the British commander, Major Francis Peirson, and a painting based on his final moments by John Singleton Copley.

 Background

-Only 14 mi off the coast of France, and placed on the principal sea-borne supply route to the French naval base at Brest, Jersey was a location of strategic importance during any war between Britain and France.
-Large numbers of privateers operated out of the island, causing chaos amongst French merchant shipping.
+Only 14 mi off the coast of France, and placed on the principal sea-borne supply route to the French naval base at Brest, the Channel Islands, including Jersey, was a location of strategic importance during any war between Britain and France.
+Large numbers of privateers operated out of the islands, causing chaos amongst French merchant shipping.
 Jersey privateers even operated off the coast of America.

 The French government decided to neutralise this threat.
 Furthermore, at the time, Gibraltar was in the midst of the Great Siege: contemporary British newspapers reported that the attack on Jersey was an attempt to distract British attention from Gibraltar and divert military resources away from the siege.